Philadelphia Wrongful Death Lawyer

 Wrongful Death versus Survival Action — What is the Difference?

-It might surprise you to know that Pennsylvania law recognizes two different types of actions related to a wrongful death.
+It might surprise you to know that Pennsylvania law recognizes two different types of actions related to wrongful death.
 In addition to a wrongful death claim, the state recognizes something called a survival action.

 Your wrongful death lawyer will explain whether there is an accompanying survival claim.